-I took the featured photo from Treasure Island, which is located in the middle of San Francisco Bay.
-Every time I visit the Bay Area, I make sure to find the time—even if it is only a few minutes—to take in one of my favorite views of the city.
+I took the featured photo from Treasure Island, located in the middle of San Francisco Bay.
+Every time I visit the Bay Area, I make sure to find the time—even if it is only a few minutes—to take in one of my favorite city views.

 This time, I concentrated on the colors and architectural patterns of the city.

 Photographing San Francisco from Treasure Island has its own set of challenges.
 The island is approximately 2km away from the portal area of downtown.
-This makes it difficult to find a point of interest in both the foreground and midground.
+The distance makes it challenging to find a point of interest in both the foreground and midground.
 Most of the photos taken from the island have a boring foreground comprised of water and nothing else.

 Plus, the color contrast between the blue sky, the orange rock, and the green vegetation was absolutely breathtaking.